takuto-nakayama/form-meaning-pairing-in-bible/README.md

-# Form Meaning Pairing with BERT
+# Form Meaning Pairing in Bible

 ## Overview
 This project aims to measure the overall complexity of languages: